 "BR FEW015 BKN070" - mist, few clouds at 1500 feet, broken clouds at 7000 feet.

 "FEW008CB BKN175" - few Cumulus Nembus at 800 feet, broken clouds at FL175.

 "+BLSN SCT013 OVC017" - heavy blowing snow, scattered clouds at 1300 feet, overcast at 1700 feet.

 "SHRA BKN007CB" - showering rain, broken Cumulus Nembus at 700 feet.

-Temperature = is written the temperature of the air and the dew point, both in Celsius degrees.
+Is written the temperature of the air and the dew point, both in Celsius degrees.
 If the temperature is below zero then the symbol "M" is placed in front of the number.

 Examples of temperature formats in METARs:

 "15/09" - air temperature plus 15 degrees, dew point plus 9 degrees.

 "03/M01" - air temperature plus 3 degrees, dew point minus 1 degree.